github/cost-center-automation/README.md

 # Incremental processing - only process users added since last run (ideal for cron jobs)
 python main.py --assign-cost-centers --incremental --mode apply --yes

+# Note: Incremental mode is NOT supported for teams mode (organization or enterprise).
+# Teams mode always processes all team members.
+See below for teams mode examples.

 # Plan mode with incremental processing (see what new users would be processed)
 python main.py --assign-cost-centers --incremental --mode plan